Introduction to CSS Font Properties

 Font Families

 - Many CSS designs will set the font-family property to the name of a specific font like Arial.
-However, there’s always a chance that the specific font you want, like Arial, that it’s not available on a given user’s system.
+However, there’s always a chance that the specific font you want, like Arial, is unavailable on a given user’s system.
 And that’s one of the reasons you can specify as many fonts as you would like in a comma-delimited list, and the browser will use the first one that matches.

-As per the above screenshot, we have 1st choice, a 2nd choice, and if neither of those fonts is available, we are falling back to the generic sans-serif because even if the browser does not have any of the other fonts, it must provide a default font for that category.
-Of course, that raises the question of what fonts are safe to use for web design.
-Generally speaking, you can’t go wrong with Arial, Verdana, Times, and Courier, but we have also provided a list here of other fonts that are commonly available on multiple platforms.
+As per the above screenshot, we have 1st choice and a 2nd choice, and if neither of those fonts is available, we are falling back to the generic sans-serif because even if the browser does not have any of the other fonts, it must provide a default font for that category.
+Of course, that raises the question of what fonts are safe for web design.
+Generally speaking, you can’t go wrong with Arial, Verdana, Times, and Courier, but we have also provided a list of other fonts commonly available on multiple platforms.

-- Helvetica is a common font that you are seeing listed in many style sheets, but Helvetica is not available on Windows.
+- Helvetica is a common font you see listed in many style sheets, but Helvetica is not available on Windows.
 Windows provides Arial instead.

-- Font-family is one of those properties that is inherited.
-So if we set it at the body level, then the paragraphs and the divs and the anchors that are inside of that body will pick up that font family by default unless we override it.
-For instance, this header here, this h1 tag, inherits the font-family from the body, but it does not have to be that way.
+- The font family is one of those properties that is inherited.
+So if we set it at the body level, then the paragraphs, divs, and anchors inside of that body will pick up that font family by default unless we override it.
+For instance, this header here, this h1 tag, inherits the font family from the body, but it does not have to be that way.

 Output: